COVID what's next: Pa. companies brace for second shutdown

 Ed is a local artist.
 Sherri is a public school teacher.
 In 2017, they opened the Galvanized America Inn and Art Gallery.
 A Bedminster farmhouse dating back to 1754 was converted into a bed and breakfast with an outdoor pool and sweeping views of Pennsylvania farm country.

-"In March, people began canceling (reservations) even into July," said Sherri Bennett.
+"In March, people began canceling (reservations) even into July," said Sherri.
 "Things are starting to look better, but if we’re all quarantined again, I just don’t know what that’s going to mean for us.
 I don’t know what we would do, if we see our dream fall apart."

 Across Pennsylvania, thousands of business owners are in the same boat.
 Countless questions.
 Few answers.
 Uncertainty has a chilling effect.

-The Northeast’s first brush with the pandemic knocked down hundreds of companies and left millions unemployed, if only temporarily, records show.
+The region’s first brush with the pandemic knocked down hundreds of companies and left millions unemployed, if only temporarily, records show.

 What failed

-Note: Editor's Note: COVID-19 killed tens of thousands in the Northeast, caused massive unemployment and wrecked the economy.
-In an ongoing series of stories, the USA TODAY Network Atlantic Group, 37 news sites including the Bucks County Courier and The Intelligencer, examines what the government got wrong in its response to the virus, what policies eventually worked — and why we remain vulnerable if the coronavirus strikes harder in the fall.